Is your website lightning quick on desktop and mobile?

 If you’re looking for faster mobile web experience for your customers, then switching to Accelerated Mobile Pages (AMP) is an option.

-Accelerated Mobile Pages (AMP) is an open-source framework formulated by Google.
+Accelerated Mobile Pages (AMP) is an open-source framework formulated by Google, that can be used across a variety of platforms such as Shopify® and WooCommerce.
 It aims to improve your page speed and create a faster mobile web experience for your customers.
 This doesn’t necessarily improve engagement but it does give your site the chance to improve your ranking position.

 Here are some pros and cons of using AMP: